alvteren/react-domian/docs/crm/api/Field.md

 ### component: string

+A string Component name.
 Field will render to component from this parametr.
 On this component will give all props and state from component `<Field />`.
 And will give functions onStartEdit, onSave, onChange